Prone to Error

 Pictures below taken by SDSD Detective Tingley, on first entering the McStay Residence, prior to any cleaning.
 And prior to search warrant on home being executed.

 Important to note is that most of the pictures of the McStay home that the public saw, for years, were taken AFTER the home had been cleaned and reorganized by surviving McStay family members who entered the home prior to the search warrant being executed, and subsequent pictures taken.
-The pictures seen above are two of the only ones that shows the actual state of the McStay living area and upstairs bedroom when the house was first entered by investigators almost two full weeks after the family vanished.
+The pictures seen above are two of the only seven pictures taken in 2010 that show the actual state of the McStay living area and upstairs bedroom when the house was first entered by investigators almost two full weeks after the family vanished.

 There is no evidence, objective or otherwise, of when the McStay family was buried in two shallow graves in the the Victorville desert.
 The date of February 6 was one built around Charles Merritt’s phone records, not forensic evidence.
 The only evidence presented that might narrow when the family was buried were pictures taken by a small aircraft, that the defense located.
 The date those pictures were taken was February 12.
 The graves are visible in that picture, so it would seem that family was buried BY February 12.
 But there is nothing to show what day exactly, they were buried.
 And February 6 seems an unlikely day, because there were torrential rains all morning.
 And major flooding in the region.